sunwen1983/Shopify-Technical-Challenge-Submission/README.md

 1. Think about what could be going wrong with our calculation.
 Think about a better way to evaluate this data.
 2. What metric would you report for this dataset?
 3. What is its value?

+Solution:
+1. By checking the data and try several different calculations, I think this $3145.13 comes from